pankunull/ppaste/README.md

 The server generates 3 links: **editor**, **plain** and **lined**.

-You can choose which links to display at the end using:
+You can choose which links to display, for example to show only **plain** links:

 ```
---output-format FORMAT
+./ppaste.sh --output-format plain file1
 ```

 For example, if you need to upload multiples files and grab all the plain links: